 Also, and most importantly, the act requires that any person applying for a credit card under the age of 21 have a parent, guardian or spouse as a co-signer.
 If you are thinking about signing your student up for a credit card, know that you’ll be creating a joint account.
 If your student fails to make their payments, your credit will be affected.

-Credit cards are not all bad, especially when used smartly.
+Credit cards are not all bad, especially when used in the right way.
 If your child only has one and pays it off each month, it can actually be beneficial.
 This would help them establish a good credit history for future purchases such as a new car or their first home.

 Talk to your credit union or bank about low-limit student cards.
 Connecting their credit card through your financial institution makes monitoring expenses simple and credit card payments easier with online access.
-Also, if necessary, parents can share a login to monitor the finances.
-With an increase in mobile and online banking options students no longer require a nearby branch to take care of business.
+Also, if necessary, parents can share a login to monitor their finances.
+With an increase in mobile and online banking options, students no longer require a nearby branch to take care of business.

 Before your child heads off with their new plastic, be sure to teach them the importance of responsible lending, and of course, steps to avoid identity theft.
 Tips like installing a password on their mobile device, researching websites before making online purchases and reporting suspicious charges are priceless- literally.